Admissions . Apply . Submitting Your Portfolio . Tips for Photographing Your Work

 - If unsure about exposure time, take three slides of each piece: one at suggested meter reading of the camera, one at an exposure (f-stop) higher, and another at an exposure lower.

 - Most importantly, take your time.
 Photograph your work again if necessary.
-Select the best shots, put them in the order you want us to review them, and preview your work by projecting it.
+Select the best shots, and put them in the order you want us to review them.